clojure-goes-fast/clojure-goes-fast.com/content/blog/2018-01-30-introspection-tools-java-decompilers.md

 With the expertise obtained today, you'll be able to better understand the internals of Clojure compilation process and its runtime.
 A dynamic decompiler is yet another instrument under your belt that gives you a unique perspective on the code you are writing.
-I hope you will master this tool and use it make your Clojure programs go even faster.
+I hope you will master this tool and use it to make your Clojure programs go even faster.

 ### References